voiio/voiio.github.io/accounts.md

 Please ask your team lead to give you permissions.

-#### Google G Suite
+#### Google Workspace

-We use Google’s G Suite at voiio.
+We use Google Workspace at voiio.
 Your new Google account will give you access to most tools using SSO.

 #### Personio